 If you’re a business owner or executive, you’re probably working hard to grow your business.
 And sometimes that means sleepless nights; long days.
 It can be hard not to think about business.
 And as the business grows, things change.
 Or at least they probably should.
 When we try to keep doing what we’ve always done, we soon realize that it won’t work.
-Now we have growing pains.
+Now we have business growing pains.

 Through some of our own experiences and through some we have witnessed in other businesses, we’ve learned a few things.
 Pay close attention.
-We want to share these with you so that you can manage or reduce the pains that can occurs when you are successful and your company is growing.
+We want to share these with you so that you can manage or reduce the pains that can occur when you are successful and your company is growing.

 Processes and systems are in the owner’s head or otherwise not written down.
 As a company grows, it’s especially important to create repeatability of processes.
 If the only person who knows the process is one person, then they are the only person who can do the job.
 When people are added, documented processes help create consistency when delivering products, services, or experiences.
 This also helps when it comes time for you to delegate.

 When the answer is no one, it tells us we haven’t created any bench strength.
 At that point, the only option is to hire outside talent.
 Sometimes hiring talent from the outside is good.
 But often, existing employees are frustrated because they weren’t given the opportunity because we didn’t develop and train them.
 It’s good practice to have people ready to promote or move to different positions as the company grows.

-- Where are we going?
 Often a leader simply wants revenues to go up but hasn’t yet created a picture of what the company looks like beyond the revenue…and what it will take to get there.
 When everyone knows what the future picture looks like, they can help make that vision become a reality.
 Without the picture, employees can go in rogue directions, unintentionally making it harder to achieve the goals.

-When we’re in growth-mode, we may be spending money as fast (or faster) than we make it.
+When we’re in growth mode, we may be spending money as fast (or faster) than we make it.
 Make sure you have a safety net.
 Safety nets are any actions that you do in advance to plan for the unexpected.
 Sometimes it is having cash reserves or a line of credit.
 Sometimes it is having a “Plan B” or “Plan C” if the original plan doesn’t work.
-Back up vendors and suppliers; people who are cross trained.
+Back up vendors and suppliers; people who are cross-trained.
 These are only a few examples.
 We’re sure you can think of others.